 The proclamation then highlights the requirements of how to apply yoga/therapy professionally without being afflicted by the German „Heilpraktikergesetz“ (Non-Medical Practitioners Act) in order to avoid disciplinary punishment.

-The main criteria as it turns out seems to be is down to one major point for discussion: Does the application of yoga by certified yoga-therapists fall into the category of “healing arts“?
-Or, to put it in other, even more provocative words – Can yoga be medicine?
+The main criteria as it turns out can be reduced to one major point for discussion: Does the application of yoga by certified yoga-therapists fall into the category of “healing arts“?
+Or, to put it in other, even more provocative words—Can yoga be medicine?

 Presumably to prevent patients and/or clients form damage or harm by receiving wrong treatment, non-professional treatment, or just delayed treatment, legislation was put in place, the „Heilpraktikergesetz“ (Non-Medical Practitioners Act).
 It determines that an independent practitioner who wants to provide alternative treatment of any kind including yoga therapy, on the basis of this permission only can perform “healing arts”, unless approbated as a doctor.

 To fully understand the full impact this decree has on those who formerly offered “yoga therapy” to their students/clients, and now had to eliminate it from their websites, one has to look further into what exactly yoga therapy is?
 And what makes it so dangerous to the public that a campaign was launched against rightfully trained yoga therapists offering this service to their clients?